What is US Naval Academy Summer Seminar?

 List of NASS Activities and Workshops

 The Summer Seminar has an academic focus.
 Each student attends eight 90-minute workshops.
-Some of the workshop topics include:
+While the programs do change slightly from year to year, some of the workshop topics include:

 - Information Technology